rthalley/dnspython/README.md

 If you want to use the Trio asynchronous I/O package, run `pip install dnspython[trio]`.

-If you want to use the Curio asynchronous I/O package, run `pip install dnspython[curio]`.

 If you want to use WMI on Windows to determine the active DNS settings instead of the default registry scanning method, run `pip install dnspython[wmi]`.